brianlam38/OSCP-2022/cheatsheet-main.md

 # Recon

-Tips
-* Use BOTH `searchsploit` and `google` to find vulnerable service versions.
-Sometimes searchsploit may not have updated results.

 Network - Nmap
 ```
 $ sudo nmap -v -A [target]  # TCP default ports, OS detection, version detection, script scanning, and traceroute.